rmngp/apidocs/source/includes/_periods.md

 ### Get All Periods

-This endpoint retrieves all know periods.
+This endpoint retrieves all known periods.

 #### HTTP Request